+One of the recurring features of American intellectual life is hand-wringing over “anti-intellectualism” by, of course, intellectuals.
 One of my regular commenters has pointed out that the term and concept of anti-intellectualism are used to describe several distinct phenomena that are relatively easily confused.
 He’s right, and I think it could bring some clarity to… Continue reading The Varieties of Anti-Intellectualism

+On Google+, Andy Rubin reports: “There were 3.7M Android activations on 12/24 and 12/25.”
 That’s a 170% spike over the 700K activations per-day Rubin announced on 20 Dec.
 I’ve previously observed that only about 1 in 10 of Android activations show up in the smartphone statistics for the U.S. so Android is probably looking at… Continue reading The Smartphone Wars: a bit of Christmas cheer

 The best Yule present my wife and I are getting this year is that our beloved cat Sugar is not dying.